komposer-aml/komposer-aml/README.md

-Pinned repos are repos I've contributed to.
+Pinned repos are OS repos I've contributed to.

 ### What I'm up to
 - AI-powered Video Analytics